Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

 changes or hacks.
 Or you can react to existing visibility information for gameplay purposes.
 You can even mimic what Kinemation does and reserve some heavy compute shader dispatches for only the entities that will be rendered.

+Kinemation’s culling algorithm is also much more aggressive, using an ECS-based filtering order that removes many computationally expensive checks early in the pipeline, all while preserving fancy culling features like shadow map splits, picking, and highlighting.

+### Linear Blend Skinning

+Entities Graphics removed support for the Linear Blend Skinning node, which was a strange decision, because this mode of skinning is much faster.
+Sure, it is limited to only four bones per vertex and won’t work with blend shapes, but for lower LODs, the drastic decrease in memory usage and bandwidth make it quite viable.

+Kinemation still supports Linear Blend Skinning, and intends to support the feature as long as possible.

 ### Easy Binding System